NikosFotiadis/react-native-immersive-bars/README.md

 </div>

 > Do you like the button slider that changes from light to dark mode?
-[That's another package that I've built: `react-native-button-toggle-group`](https://github.com/crutchcorn/react-native-button-toggle-group)
+[That's another package: `react-native-button-toggle-group`](https://github.com/crutchcorn/react-native-button-toggle-group)

 [Google officially suggests apps that target Q or higher to render content under the statusbar and navbar](http://youtube.com/watch?v=Nf-fP2u9vjI).
 However, [doing so previously was difficult to do and required some customization and tweaking](https://unicorn-utterances.com/posts/draw-under-navbar-using-react-native/).
 Not to mention the variant support for other APIs.